sudo-project/sudo/docs/CONTRIBUTING.md

 ## Translations

 The Free Translation Project provides translations for Sudo.
-If you would like to contribute to Sudo's translations, please see the ABOUT-NLS file in the Sudo source tree or visit [the Free Translation Project's homepage](https://translationproject.org).
+If you would like to contribute to Sudo's translations, see the ABOUT-NLS file in the Sudo source tree or visit [the Free Translation Project's homepage](https://translationproject.org).